ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

 **Figure 6.
 The enriched terms are shown in y-axis and the number of genes which were enrolled in the enriched terms are placed in x-axis.
 According to the GO analysis, A) is the heatplot of Pearson correlation coefficient for the first five hundered gene-gene corelations.
 B) is the heatplot of Spearman's rank correlation coefficient for the first five hundered gene-gene corelations.
 C) is the heatplot of Kendall rank correlation coefficient for the C1) first one hundered gene-gene correlations and c2) first five hundered gene-gene correlation**

 ## 4- Applying reference statistical method to all cancer cells
-According to the number of enriched terms and their level of significancy (**Figure 4** and **Figure5**), and also number of genes enrolled in enriched terms, Pearson correlation coefficient was introduced as the best statistical method to calculate gene-gene correlations in this study and was applied to all remaining cancer cells.
+According to the number of enriched terms and their level of significancy (**Figure 4**, **Figure5** and **Figure6**), and also number of genes enrolled in enriched terms, Pearson correlation coefficient was introduced as the best statistical method to calculate gene-gene correlations and was applied to all remaining cancer cells.

-## 5- Extracting HS and CS gene informations
+## 5- Extracting HS, HSPGs and CS gene informations
-After coming to conclusion that Pearson correlation coefficient is the best method to comput gene-gene correlations, this calculation was done for all four cancer cell lines.
+After coming to conclusion that Pearson correlation coefficient is the best statistical method to comput gene-gene correlations, this calculation was done for all four cancer cell lines.
-Based on the experimentally aproved gene related to HS, HSPGs and CS which were obtained from literture reviewes, all co-expressed genes with these laboratory validated genes were extracted, filtered based on the FDR<0.05, and were sorted based on the FDR values.
+According to the experimentally aproved genes related to HS, HSPGs and CS which were obtained from literture reviewes, all co-expressed genes with these laboratory validated genes were extracted, filtered based on the FDR<0.05, and were sorted based on the FDR values.

 ```python
 g1=pe.loc[pe['g1'].isin(['SDC1','SDC2','SDC3','SDC4','GPC1','GPC2', 'GPC3', 'GPC4', 'GPC5', 'GPC6', 'PRCAN', 'AGRN',